peryaudo/Peryan/README.md

 ## About the code of the language processor

-The language processor's code is of bad quality and has many defects including nevery freed memory and segfaults.
+The language processor's code is of bad quality and has many defects including never freed memory and segfaults.
 I would appreciate your advice to @peryaudo.

 ## License